mad-lab-fau/fau_colors/README.md

 ## General Usage

-The 2019 and the 2021 colors are available in the separate submodules `fau_colors.v2019` and `fau_colors.v2021` that contain equivalent functions.
+The  colors are available in the separate submodules `fau_colors.v2019`, `fau_colors.v2021`, and `fau_colors.v2024` that contain equivalent functions.

-**Note:** For convenience, the `v2021` colors can also be accessed from the top-level.
+**Note:** For convenience, the `v2024` colors can also be accessed from the top-level.
 In the following examples we will use this shorter notation.

 The methods below show the usage with the new color scheme.
 For the old colors simply replace the module name.